facebook/react/examples/todomvc-flux/readme.md

 ## Overview

 Flux applications have three major parts: the ___dispatcher___, the ___stores___, and the ___views___ (React components).
 These should not be confused with Model-View-Controller.
 Controllers do exist in a Flux application, but they are ___controller-views___ -- views often found at the top of the hierarchy that retrieve data from the stores and pass this data down to their children.
 Additionally, ___actions___ — dispatcher helper methods — are often used to support a semantic dispatcher API.
-It can be useful to think of them as a fourth part of the Flux Cycle.
+It can be useful to think of them as a fourth part of the Flux update cycle.

 Flux eschews MVC in favor of a unidirectional data flow.
 When a user interacts with a React ___view___, the view propagates an ___action___ through a central ___dispatcher___, to the various ___stores___ that hold the application's data and business logic, which updates all of the views that are affected.
 This works especially well with React's declarative programming style, which allows the store to send updates without specifying how to transition views between states.